tumblingprogrammer/blog_entries/setting-up-a-django-project-boilerplate.md

         django-bootstrap3==8.2.3

     Notice how I leave a one line space between packages.
 Later on we will see how some of them will have dependencies, and having that separation is useful.

+Let's add `-r base.txt` at the top of the contents of both the `local.txt` and `production.txt` files, which will tell `pip` to extend the requirements found in the `base.txt` file.
+That's all we have in those two files, for now.

+We now have the backbone to distinguish between local, production, and common packages.
+We'll be adding packages later as we complete our boilerplate, and we will see the workflow in action again.

+For now, let's commit and call the commitment `"separate base, local, and production packages"`.